sdvdxl/influxdb.com/content/docs/v0.9/concepts/index.md

 ## [Storage Engine](/docs/v0.9/concepts/storage_engine.html)

-A overview of how BoltDB and the write ahead log (WAL) are used by InfluxDB to store data on disk.
+A overview of how InfluxDB to stores data on disk.

 ## [Glossary of Terms](/docs/v0.9/concepts/glossary.html)